 Learning you have skin cancer on your face or neck is frightening.
-Not only is skin cancer extremely serious, but you also may be worried about the effect of surgery to remove it.
+Most skin cancers are able to be removed surgically.
+However, you may be worried about the effects of the process and the subsequent facial reconstruction.

 “There is a limited amount of skin on the face, and particularly on the nose, that can be used to repair the area where cancer has been removed,” said Dr. Nathan Schreiber.
 Schreiber is a Marshfield Clinic facial plastic and reconstructive surgeon, head and neck surgeon and otolaryngologist (ear, nose and throat specialist).